Skip to content

 Rewrite to a New Blob v2 Dataset

-If your current dataset is legacy blob and you want blob v2, rewrite into a new dataset with data_storage_version="2.2".
+If your current dataset consists of legacy blobs (stored in file formats <2.2) and you want to opt in to blob v2, you must rewrite it as a new dataset with data_storage_version="2.2".

 import lance